Satyendar Jain's picture with harried, weary look draws sharp reactions from AAP leaders | Politics

 A picture of arrested Delhi Minister Satyendar Jain with a harried and weary look circulating on social media on Friday drew sharp reactions from Aam Aadmi Party (AAP) leaders and supporters.

-AAP leaders and supporters slammed the BJP-led central government attributing Jain's condition to ''torture and harassment'' in the custody of the Enforcement Directorate's custody.
+AAP leaders and supporters slammed the BJP-led central government attributing Jain's condition to ''torture and harassment'' in the custody of the Enforcement Directorate.

 Delhi Chief Minister Arvind Kejriwal retweeted the picture, shared by a journalist on the micro-blogging site with the comment ''Yesterday's picture of Satyendar Jain who gave Mohalla clinics to Delhi.''
 The AAP national convenor, however, did not make any comment on Twitter.